sunb256/SequenceNumber/README.md

-Sublime Text3 package that sequence number plugin for columns region.
+Sublime Text3 package for sequence number plugin with columns region.